PWS Frequently Asked Questions (FAQs)

 Below is a compilation of frequently asked questions and responses regarding the Pure Water Soquel Project.
 This list of FAQs will be updated and maintained to address the most frequently asked questions.

-IS WATER PURIFICATION ALREADY IN USE?
+2. WATER PURIFICATION ALREADY IN USE?
 WHERE?

 Yes, using purified water for drinking is not new in the US and has been in use for more than 40 years since the 1970s.
 Many other communities such as Monterey, San Diego, Pismo Beach, and Santa Clara in California, as well as Singapore, Australia, Texas, Virginia, and Colorado, are currently operating or evaluating this type of project — with many more in various stages of consideration or development.
 Orange County Water District’s Groundwater Replenishment Project has produced over 200 billion gallons of purified water to recharge its groundwater basin.
 Disneyland theme park proudly promotes its participation in this type of water recycling and purification program, boasting that, “…almost all the water used at the Resort is recycled in this manner".

-IS PURIFIED RECYCLED WATER SAFE?
+3. IS PURIFIED RECYCLED WATER SAFE?

 Yes.
 The State of California, which regulates the treatment of groundwater and surface water, is also responsible for regulating the production of purified water.
 Regulations ensure water purveyors meet state and federal water quality standards, making certain the water is safe.
 This also includes testing and strict water quality requirements for removing constituents of emerging concern such as pharmaceuticals and personal care products.
 The National Water Research Institute commissioned a third-party, technical panel to evaluate and review the District's Pure Water Soquel Project and they concluded that the project was "plausible, feasible and protective of public health".
-Water quality sampling confirms: purified water that undergoes this level of treatment has a much higher level of water quality than treated groundwater or surface water.
+Water quality sampling confirms purified water that undergoes this level of treatment has a much higher level of water quality than treated groundwater or surface water.

-HOW DOES THE PROJECT ADDRESS WATER ISSUES IN THE LIVE OAK AREA or APTOS/LA SELVA BEACH AREA IF THE SEAWATER INTRUSION BARRIER WELLS ARE MORE IN THE IN MID-COUNTY AREA?
+4. HOW DOES THE PROJECT ADDRESS WATER ISSUES IN THE LIVE OAK AREA or APTOS/LA SELVA BEACH AREA IF THE SEAWATER INTRUSION BARRIER WELLS ARE MORE IN THE IN MID-COUNTY AREA?

-The groundwater basin on which we all depend for drinking water is shared by Soquel Creek Water District (SqCWD), City of Santa Cruz, Central Water District, and private wells.
+The groundwater basin on which we all depend on drinking water is shared by Soquel Creek Water District (SqCWD), City of Santa Cruz, Central Water District, and private wells.
 Representatives of each of these entities comprise the Santa Cruz Mid-County Groundwater Agency (MGA – see more information at www.midcountygroundwater.org).
 The State of California has officially designated this basin as critically overdrafted, and the MGA is responsible for bringing the basin into sustainability by 2040.